5 min read

 A particular mistake that startup founders make is when they don’t have a Non-Disclosure Agreement (NDA).
 This agreement, or at least a very resourceful and precise confidentiality clause under another agreement is a “must-have” for:

-In other words, you should have a Non-Disclosure Agreement (NDA) with literally everyone with whom the startup has an agreement.
+In other words, a startup should sign a Non-Disclosure Agreement (NDA) with literally everyone with whom the startup has an agreement and makes its confidential information available.

-3. You Have Not Properly Regulated the Processing of Personal Data
+3. Processing of Personal Data is Not Properly Regulated

 To be able and secure to develop your business seamlessly in the online ecosystem, you should have suitable documentation for your website.
 That primarily includes an adequate: